-ROU assets represent our right to use an underlying asset for the lease term and lease liabilities represent our obligation to make lease payments arising from the lease.
+ROU assets represent the right to use an underlying asset for the lease term and lease liabilities represent the obligation to make lease payments arising from the lease.
 ROU assets and lease liabilities are recognized at the lease commencement date based on the estimated present value of lease payments over the lease term.
-We use our estimated incremental borrowing rate derived from information available at the lease commencement date to determine the present value of our lease payments if a discount rate is not stated within the lease agreement.
-To estimate the incremental borrowing rate, we utilize a risk free rate plus our incremental interest rate spread for collateralized debt, which is updated on an annual basis.
-We use multiple incremental borrowing rates that correspond to term of the lease.
+The Company estimated the incremental borrowing rate derived from information available at the lease commencement date to determine the present value of our lease payments if a discount rate is not stated within the lease agreement.
+To estimate the incremental borrowing rate, the Company utilized a risk free rate plus the incremental interest rate spread for collateralized debt, which is updated on an annual basis.
+Multiple incremental borrowing rates are used that correspond to term of the lease.